 Knowledge Bowl expands their grades to include a Middle Grades Knowledge Bowl program for 5th-8th graders.
 Today over 100 middle grade teams compete yearly in the metro-wide Middle Grades Knowledge Bowl program.

-STEMLink, once known as STEMLink5, began its first year as a one-day event at Normandale Community College in Bloomington, MN.
-STEMLink has since expanded to three college campuses, four program dates, and thousands of fifth and sixth grade students annually.
+STEMLink, once known as STEMLink5, began its first year as a one-day event at Normandale Community College.
+STEMLink has since expanded to three college campuses, four program dates, and thousands of 5th and 6th grade students annually.

 SBC Goes Virtual